radekskrabucha/fitness-tracker-fe/README.md

 - `pnpm format`: Formats your code using Prettier.
 - `pnpm type-check`: Runs the TypeScript compiler to check for any type errors.
 - `pnpm commit`: Runs the commitlint tool to check for any errors or warnings.

-## Deployment

-Visit the [SolidStart documentation](https://docs.solidjs.com/guides/deploying-your-app#deploying-your-app) for more information on how to deploy your SolidStart App Template.
-Currently, this template is configured to deploy to Vercel.
-If you want to deploy to another platform, you will need to modify the app.config.ts file to include the necessary configuration for your platform.

-## Contributing

-If you have any questions or suggestions for this template, feel free to open an issue or submit a pull request.
-I'm always happy to help improve this template and make it even better for your SolidJS projects.

-## License

-This template is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Contact

-If you have any questions or suggestions, feel free to reach out to me at [rskrabucha13@gmail.com](mailto:rskrabucha13@gmail.com).
-I'm always happy to help improve this template and make it even better for your SolidJS projects.
-Thank you for using SolidStart App Template!